Has The Hundred been a success?

 Efforts to make a better compromise should be made, though.

-If it works to its best, The Hundred should be able to compliment county cricket rather than hurt it.
+If it works to its best, The Hundred should be able to complement county cricket rather than hurt it.

 It has already brought in extra money through the recent TV rights deal.
 Organisers hope it can bring in further funds and, more importantly, attract a new generation to the wider game.